rivt-info/rivtinfo.github.io/1-intro.rst

-Start
+Intro
 =====

-**rivt** is a markup language for writing and publishing engineering documents with an emphasis on template reuse.
+**rivt** is a markup language for writing and publishing engineering documents with an emphasis on template sharing and reuse.
 Software for engineering documents is already widely available but there are barriers to sharing and modifying source files.
-These include high initial and update costs, incompatibility between various programs and upgrades, and limited operating system support.
-Consequently, similar engineering documents need to be repeatedly written from scratch to accomodate different software programs.
-The table below summarizes the features included in **rivt** to address this wasteful and frustrating situation.
+These include high initial software and update costs, incompatibility between various programs and upgrades, and limited operating system support.
+This results in a need to repeatedly rewrite similar engineering documents to accomodate different software programs.
+It also restricts the sharing of ideas and calculations methods.
+The table below summarizes the features included in **rivt** intended to address these frustrating limitations.

 **Comparison of Engineering Document Programs**